Sandysmile/Marketing-Campaigns/README.md

 By leveraging machine learning and CRIP methodology, we can continousely transform our marketing campaigns from broad, generalized efforts to highly targeted and efficient operations, even highly personalized campaigns.
 This not only boosts our successful bank product subsribers but also ensures that we are using our resources in the most impactful way possible.

-## Data Understandings: Backgound, Quality Check, and EDA
+## Data Understandings: Backgound, Data Dictonoary, Quality Check, and EDA

 ### Background: